This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is Kawasaki disease?

 Kawasaki disease (KD) is an illness in children that causes fever and inflammation of blood vessels.
-KD can damage blood vessels in your child's heart and lead to life-threatening heart problems, such as a heart attack.
+It usually occurs in children younger than 5 years old.
+KD can damage blood vessels in your child's heart.
+It can become life-threatening.
+KD can also cause heart problems as your child gets older, even into adulthood.
 The exact cause of KD is unknown.
-Healthcare providers believe it may be caused by a bacterial or viral infection.
+Healthcare providers believe it may be caused by an infection.

-What are the early signs and symptoms of KD?
+What are the signs and symptoms of KD?

 - Red, dry, cracked lips